atia009/portfolio/README.md

 - Responsive design
 - Back to top button for easier navigation
-- ui for light/dark mode
+- Light/Dark mode ui
+- Typed effect

 <a name="technologies"></a>